SjorsLockhorst/personal-site/content/projects/art-search.md

 We also dove deep into making Python more performant when handling heavy IO and compute tasks simultaneously.
 Our current approach combines multiprocessing, multithreading, and asynchronous IO.
 While it worked well performance-wise, it turned out to be pretty complex.
 In hindsight, using serverless workers might have been a better option.
 By passing batches (e.g., `list[tuple[id, image_url]]`) to individual workers, we could avoid explicit multiprocessing altogether, keeping the code simpler and easier to maintain.
 This would probably be worth some extra overhead of starting and stopping the workers.
+## You made it to the end!
+Here is the [code](https://github.com/SjorsLockhorst/sem-art-search), to the [artexplorer](https://artexplorer.ai) in case you want to check it out.

 ## Future improvements  ✔️